sabaLAB-dev/AI_Game/README.md

 I'm excited to share the release of my latest project: the Smart Multiplication AI Game! 🚀

 This isn't your typical calculator app.
-I  (with my parents help) built an educational tool using a Polynomial Regression algorithm to mimic how a small child with high pattern recognition skills would learn multiplication— only by observation and guesswork, not by knowing the rules beforehand like a calculator.
+With my parents' help, I built an educational tool using a Polynomial Regression algorithm to mimic how a small child with high pattern recognition skills would learn multiplication— only by observation and guesswork, not by knowing the rules beforehand like a calculator.
 It's a fantastic, interactive demonstration of Machine Learning principles in action.

 The Goal: Train an AI model by providing examples (e.g., 2×3=6).